Neotys-Labs/neoload-web-openshift-template/README.md

 # NeoLoad Web OpenShift template

-This repository contains assets and documentation that will help you to deploy NeoLoad Web on an OpenShift cluster.
+_This repository has been deprecated.
+Please contact your sales representative if you want to deploy NeoLoad Web on OpenShift._

 ## NeoLoad Web Overview